PX4/PX4-Autopilot/nuttx/configs/olimex-lpc1766stk/README.txt

     Configuration enables both the serial and telnet NSH interfaces.
     Support for the board's SPI-based MicroSD card is included (but not passing tests as of this writing).

+    NOTE:  If you start the program with no SD card inserted, there will be a substantial delay.
+This is because there is no hardware support to sense whether or not an SD card is inserted.
+As a result, the driver has to go through many retries and timeouts before it finally decides that there is not SD card in the slot.

   nx:
     And example using the NuttX graphics system (NX).
 This example